Martin Carver

-Martin Oswald Hugh Carver, FSA, Hon FSA Scot, (born 8 July 1941) is Emeritus Professor of Archaeology at the University of York, England, director of the Sutton Hoo Research Project and a leading exponent of new methods in excavation and survey.
+Martin Oswald Hugh Carver (born 8 July 1941) is Emeritus Professor of Archaeology at the University of York, England, director of the Sutton Hoo Research Project and a leading exponent of new methods in excavation and survey.
 He specialises in the archaeology of early Medieval Europe.
 He has an international reputation for his excavations at Sutton Hoo, on behalf of the British Museum and the Society of Antiquaries and at the Pictish monastery at Portmahomack Tarbat, Easter Ross, Scotland.
 He has undertaken archaeological research in England, Scotland, France, Italy and Algeria.

 Early life

 Carver was born on 8 July 1941 to John Hobart Carver and Jocelyn Louisa Grace Carver (née Tweedie).
 He was the grandson of Oswald Carver.
 He was educated at Ladycross School, a Catholic preparatory school in Seaford, East Sussex, and then Wellington College, a private school in Crowthorne, Berkshire.

 Military service

 Having graduated from the Royal Military Academy Sandhurst, Carver was commissioned into the Royal Tank Regiment, British Army, as a second lieutenant on 29 July 1961.
 He was promoted to lieutenant in January 1963, and to captain in July 1967.
 In 1969, he was serving as Adjutant of the 4th Royal Tank Regiment.

-On 1 July 1972, he retired from the British Army in the rank of captain.
+On 1 July 1972, Carver retired from the British Army in the rank of captain.